Viroporin

 Viroporins are small and usually hydrophobic multifunctional viral proteins that modify cellular membranes, thereby facilitating virus release from infected cells.
 Viroporins are capable of assembling into oligomeric ion channels or pores in the host cell's membrane, rendering it more permeable and thus facilitating the exit of virions from the cell.
 Many viroporins also have additional effects on cellular metabolism and homeostasis mediated by protein-protein interactions with host cell proteins.
-Viroporins are not necessarily essential for viral replication, but do enhance growth rates.
+While viroporins are not considered necessary for replication of viruses, they do aid with increased virion spread and viral infection.
 They are found in a variety of viral genomes but are particularly common in RNA viruses.
 Many viruses that cause human disease express viroporins.
 These viruses include hepatitis C virus, HIV-1, influenza A virus, poliovirus, respiratory syncytial virus, and SARS-CoV.
+Recently, viroporins have been discovered in plant viruses such as turnip mosaic virus, barley yellow striate mosaic virus, and citrus tristeza virus.